Subscribe to our newsletter to get the latest news on our programs, initiatives, and events!

 Participants will conduct an outreach event with programming in collaboration with their cohort.
 Instructors will assist with event logistics while the cohort interacts with community members and provide health resources and service referrals.

-There is a $25 fee to cover in-person programming for your program celebration.
+There is a $25 fee to cover program supplies and digital subscriptions.